Token Replacement in ASP.NET Core Web API

 }

-Now, with the above changes in place, you can also access the GetAllEmployees method with the URL: /Employee/GetAllEmployees and the GetAllDepartment method with the URL: /Employee/GetAllDepartment, as shown in the below image.
+Now, with the above changes in place, you can also access the GetAllEmployees method with the URL: /Employee/GetAllEmployees and the GetAllDepartment method with the URL: /Employee/GetAllDepartment, as shown in the image below.

 Controller and Action token applied to the action method

-In the example below, we are applying the Route Attribute only at the action method level, and it will also work as expected.
+You can also apply [controller]/[action] directly on each method instead of at the controller level.
+In the example below, we apply the Route Attribute only at the action method level, and it works as expected.

 using Microsoft.AspNetCore.Mvc;